 - Read about the difference between RAM disks and other Compute Engine storage options.

-Mounting a RAM disk
+Creating a RAM disk

-tmpfs tool, which is installed by default
+tmpfs filesystem, which is included by default

 If your instance does not have enough available memory, you can optionally change the instance machine type to a machine type with more memory.